 At 10:30, it’s time to visit one of Montpellier’s most iconic landmarks: the Arc de Triomphe.
 Inspired by its famous “big brother” in Paris, this monumental arch is an absolute must-see on any itinerary for what to do in Montpellier in one day.

-Built in 1691 to honor King Louis XIV, Montpellier’s Arc de Triomphe—also known as the Porte du Peyrou—stands at the end of the elegant Rue Foch and serves as the symbolic gateway to the Promenade du Peyrou.
-Its structure is adorned with intricate reliefs celebrating the victories and achievements of the Sun King, making it a stunning example of classical French architecture.
+Built in 1691 in honor of King Louis XIV, Montpellier’s Arc de Triomphe, also known as the Porte du Peyrou, stands at the end of elegant Rue Foch and serves as a symbolic gateway to the Promenade du Peyrou.
+The structure is decorated with reliefs celebrating the victories and achievements of the Sun King, and its majestic design is a fine example of classic French architecture.

 ✴️ If you want to climb the Arc de Triomphe, you must book the guided tour on the website of the tourist office or do it directly there.